Lingo: Library Vocabulary

-A term that appears in the UCAT library catalog that indicates an item has been received at the library but not yet catalogued.
-Ask at the Information Desk or Front Desk for information about obtaining the item.
+A term that appears in the UTSA libraries' catalog indicating that an item has been received at the library but not yet catalogued.
+Ask at the Front Desk for information about obtaining the item.

 A publication containing scholarly articles written by experts on current research in a particular field.
 Articles are usually accompanied by an abstract and bibliography.

-Location code used in the UCAT online catalog for the John Peace Library, Main Campus.
+Location code used in the UTSA Catalog for the John Peace Library, Main Campus.

 Children's literature.
-The UTSA Library has collections of children and young adult literature shelved both at the John Peace Library Building, 3rd Floor, and at the Downtown Campus Library.
+The UTSA Libraries has collections of children and young adult literature shelved both at the John Peace Library Building, 3rd Floor (after the Z's), and at the Downtown Campus Library.